 Scholarships are available to academically promising students.
 The Jeanette McVicker Women's and Gender Studies Scholarship was established to recognize and encourage scholarship and activism informed by scholarly inquiry.
 Preference is given to declared majors or minors.
 The Marion Sonnenfeld Award Scholarship is presented each year to outstanding female students who exemplify leadership, hard work, and a good sense of community.

 Requirements for the Bachelor of Arts in Interdisciplinary Studies - Women’s and Gender Studies (36 credit hours):

 Completion of the interdisciplinary major requires a minimum of 36 credit hours.
 Up to 12 hours of transfer credit can be applied to the major, based on approval by the coordinator.
 Students declaring the major in Women’s and Gender Studies may use past courses retroactively after consultation with the coordinator.
 Three (3) credit hours of independent study can be counted in the major.

 (Pre-requisites: Students must complete "Theoretical Frameworks" PRIOR to capstone semester)

 Core Categories (at least 3 credit hours in each category for 15 credit hours)

 Sexual Norms and Behaviors

-Experiential Learning (pre-requisites WGST 201)
+Experiential Learning (pre-requisite WGST 201)